PeterXiao/spotfire/README.md

 `c_filteringScheme` 	The name of the filtering scheme associated with the visualization’s page `c_startPage` 		The name of the page within the analysis file that should be opened when initialized

-Note: Not all of these constants are required. `c_startPage` and `c_filteringScheme` will be set to default values.
+Note: Not all of these constants are required in your code.
+For example, `c_startPage` and `c_filteringScheme` will be set to default values.
 But `c_ServerURL` and `c_AnalysisPath` are two required constants for setting up the visualization properly.

 <a name="fields"/>
 ### Fields

 Fields include variables needed to invoke the custom Spotfire analysis file, as well as the slider that is used to toggle between a full-size Spotfire Web Player and full-size Plotly visualization view.

-`slider` 		At the top of the PlotlyDemo.html page there is a slider that allows a user to increase the size of either the Spotfire visualization or the Plotly visualization markings
+`slider` 		At the top of the `PlotlyDemo.html` page there is a slider that allows a user to increase the size of either the Spotfire visualization or the Plotly visualization markings
 `customization`  	Needed to invoke a custom Spotfire Web Player analysis `app` 			The actual Web Player app, which is created after the page has loaded completely.
 This groups in all other settings to create the visualization.

 <a name="properties"/>
 ### Properties

-Properties are related to the Spotfire Web Player.
-In our examples, we use property information to grab data from the Web Player so we can later use it within the Plotly visualization.
+Properties are specific to the Spotfire Web Player.
+In our examples, we use property information to grab data from the Web Player so we can later be passed and used within the Plotly visualization.

 `Columns` 	A mapping of columns that we can later grab information from.
 This is useful to pass information in our integration.
 DOM Event Handlers

 Within this section of code we set up each component of the customization.
 The slider, the layout/size of each div container, and various attributes that we want to set when the analysis file loads.

-First, window.onload is called to specify that these handlers should be set up when the page is loaded.
+First, `window.onload` is called to specify that these handlers should be set up when the page is loaded.
 Each DOM element that we want to manipulate and invoke is set within this section.

 <a name="customizationattributes"/>
 ### Customization Attributes